When God Uses an Ordinary Moment to Say ‘I See You“

 Kashawn Watson

-Maybe it’s time to confess - Sometimes we forget.
-We forget because our encounter with Jesus was so real, so life-changing, so powerful.
-It was personal.
-It was intentional.
-It was intimate.
-And because of that, we can slowly—often unintentionally—begin to treat our experience as the standard instead of a testament.
+Maybe it’s time to confess—sometimes we forget.
+We forget because our encounter with Jesus was real.
+It was life-changing and powerful.
+It was personal, intentional, and intimate.
+Because of this, we can slowly—often unintentionally—begin to treat our experience as the standard instead of a testament.
 But our encounter with Him was never meant to become the measure of His glory.
-God meets people in wildly different ways.
+God Meets Us Differently God meets people in wildly different ways.
 Different rooms.
-Different prayers.
-Diff
+Different pra

 Kashawn Watson